valeriacaro/clothing_reviews_/modelcard.md

 {{ card_data }}
 ---

-# Model Card for Clothing Reviews
+# Model Card for Women's E-Commerce Clothing Reviews

 The model used is a Long Short-Term Memory (LSTM) model, a type of recurrent neural network (RNN) designed to analyze product reviews and predict whether people are likely to recommend the product or not.